Spaces & Facilities

 Like the first-floor hall, the architecture of this room was inspired by the work of the Italian Renaissance architect Filippo Brunelleschi.
 On the stairway are four late Renaissance candlesticks (now electrified).
 The hall itself contains exceptional Renaissance period furniture, particularly the carved walnut and inlaid choirstall on the north wall.
 On the south wall is a life-size portrait by Sister Mary Veronica of the Rt.
 Rev. William Thomas Manning, Bishop of New York from 1921 to 1946.

 The library is one of the great treasures of House of the Redeemer.
-Constructed for the 16th-century Ducal Palace in Urbania, the woodwork was purchased by Edith Fabbri at the outbreak of World War I and incorporated into the design of the House.
+Constructed for a 16th-century Ducal Palace on the outskirts of Urbino, Italy, the woodwork was purchased by Edith Fabbri at the outbreak of World War I and incorporated into the design of the House.
 It was shipped via two different vessels so that at least half of the room would survive if one ship was torpedoed.
 The woodwork was installed by a Florentine carpenter by the name of “Tonino,” under the direction of Egisto Fabbri, who designed the organ grille and the main entrance to correspond to the original design.
-The magnificent carved mantel was also taken from the Ducal library at Urbania.
+The magnificent carved mantel was also taken from the Ducal library outside Urbino.
 The ceiling medallion depicts the arms of Francesco Maria II Della Rovere, the last Duke of Urbino.

 The two-manual, 41-stop Aeolian player organ in the gallery was used to accompany the silent movies that Edith Fabbri would show her guests after dinner parties.
 (A projection booth is located directly above the organ.)
 The library also contains a “secret room” located behind a bookcase at gallery level.